AlexanderHarrison/HOW-TO-WRITE-GECKO-CODES/readme.md

  v                          v
 C2   008404             00000003
         ^
- This is the address to inject code
+ This is the offset into the DOL to inject code
 ```
 Please note that this lists the number of *lines of instructions*, **NOT** the number of instructions to inject.
-In this command, we inject 5 instructions, not 5
+This has tripped me up.
-This tripped me up.
+In this command, we inject 5 asm instruction in 3 lines.